aayushmehta01/ingestion/README.md

 # 🚀 Data Ingestion API System

-This project implements a simple RESTful API system to ingest and track the processing of data IDs.
-It simulates external API calls, processes IDs in batches, enforces a rate limit, and respects priority-based ordering.
+This project implements a RESTful API system to handle data ingestion requests.
+The system supports batch processing with rate limiting and prioritization of tasks based on their priority level.

 ---

 ## 📌 Features

-- Submit ingestion jobs with priority (`HIGH`, `MEDIUM`, `LOW`)
+- Submit ingestion jobs with ID arrays and a priority (`HIGH`, `MEDIUM`, `LOW`)
-- Asynchronous batch processing (3 IDs per batch)
+- Process jobs in asynchronous batches of up to 3 IDs
-- Priority queue: HIGH > MEDIUM > LOW
+- Enforce a processing rate limit: 1 batch every 5 seconds
-- Rate limit: 1 batch per 5 seconds
+- Prioritize high-priority tasks over medium and low
-- Track ingestion and batch processing status
+- Simulated external API call (mocked with delay)
-- Mocked external API with simulated delay
+- Check the status of each ingestion job and its batches

 ---

 ## 🛠 Tech Stack

-- Node.js
+- **Backend**: Node.js, Express.js
-- Express.js
+- **Async Processing**: Custom job queue with setInterval
-- UUID for batch/job IDs
+- **Status Tracking**: In-memory store
-- In-memory store for status tracking
+- **Testing**: Jest, Supertest
-- Jest & Supertest for testing
+- **UUIDs**: For unique batch and ingestion IDs

 ---